An analysis of the stationary operation of atomic clocks: Introduction

+The last part of our work that we want to highlight in the introduction is a conjecture regarding the long time stability of clocks without the unbiasedness assumption.
+Loosely speaking, the conjecture says that the bound (\ref{rev:main}) holds true provided the local oscillator noise is non-trivial.
+To substantiate the conjecture we prove the bound without the unbiasedness assumption, while assuming that the process is detailed balance.
+For the proof of this conjecture we develop a novel global Cramer-Rao inequality, see Eq.~(\ref{DDCR}).

 The article is organized as follows.
 In a preliminary Section~\ref{SP} we recall the basic theory of stochastic processes.
-In Sections~\ref{ET} and \ref{QE} we describe the classical and the quantum estimation theories.
-In particular we derive a novel version of the Cramer-Rao bound that emphasizes the role of correlations between an unknown and its estimation.
+In Sections~\ref{ET} and \ref{QE} we briefly describe the classical and quantum estimation theories \cite{Holevo, Helstrom}.
+In particular, we derive a novel version of the Cramer-Rao bound that emphasizes the role of correlations between an unknown and its estimation.
 Our model of an atomic clock is fully described in Section~\ref{sec:model}, where we also derive the aforementioned bounds.
 In Section~\ref{sec:example} we give an example where all bounds are saturated and in Section~\ref{sec:opt} we discuss the optimization of the clock's performance.
 We close our exposition with outlooks in Section~\ref{sec:out}.

-The focus of our work is on an exposition of the model and a study of the aforementioned fundamental properties.
-In particular we do not aim to proof our statements under minimal conditions. \begin{assumption} We assume that all functions appearing in the text are continuously differentiable in an appropriate space and that all probability distributions have a finite second moment. \end{assumption}
+The emphasis in this paper is on studying the aforementioned fundamental properties of our model.
+This implies, in particular, that we do not aim to prove our statements under minimal conditions.
+We explicitly assume: \begin{assumption} All functions appearing in the text are continuously differentiable in an appropriate space and all probability distributions have a finite second moment. \end{assumption}